-- Despite India’s large live stock population, India accounts only around 2 percent of global market.
+- Despite India’s large livestock population, India accounts for only around 2 per cent of the global market.

-- Challenges include creating standard policies for meat production and export, standardizing the quality and safety aspects of meat and poultry, and creating infrastructure facilities for modern slaughter houses, meat testing facilities and cold storages for the growth of the meat and poultry processing sector.
+- Challenges include creating standard policies for meat production and export, standardizing the quality and safety aspects of meat and poultry, and creating infrastructure facilities for modern slaughterhouses, meat testing facilities and cold storage for the growth of the meat and poultry processing sector.